-9 Young Adult Books For Adults Who Don't Read YA
+9 YA Books For Adults Who Don't Read YA

 You have probably read the articles disparaging adults who read YA.
 And if you've fallen into that trap of believing you, as a grown-up, are "too old," "too mature," or "too literary" to read young adult literature, this list of nine YA reads for adults who don't read YA will hopefully change your mind.